clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 #.
 The :command:`make autospec` command generates a :file:`.spec` file based on
    analysis of code and existing control files.

-   Control files should be located in the same directory as the resulting :file:`.spec` file.
+   Any control files should be located in the same directory as the resulting :file:`.spec` file.

    View the `autospec README`_ for more information on `control files`_.